• HOME

 • Wifi: Fast, no outlets

-The name alone is what made us want to visit Fat Cat Coffee House.
-So we came for the name but stayed for the coffee, good vibes, and decent wifi!
-Turns out, Fat Cat has been among the top 10 coffee shops in Antigua Guatemala since its opening in 2010.
+We came for the name but stayed for the coffee, good vibes, and decent WiFi!
+Fat Cat has been among the top 10 coffee shops in Antigua, Guatemala, since its opening in 2010.

 These guys know coffee and they sure know how to make a delicious dirty chai latte.
 While the food is good, the coffee and friendly service are the main draws.
 You’ll not want for much else at Fat Cat!